Dixwell School: Latin schools, academies, and public schools

 Epes Dixwell ran Boston Latin School, the nation's oldest public school, from 1836 to 1851.
 During his tenure, BLS moved into a new facility on Bedford Street.

 Until the second half of the nineteenth century, American secondary education was divided into two tracks: classical-ministerial and business-vocational.
 In the seventeenth century, when the first secondary schools were set up in the colonies, "preparation for college ... was practically preparation for the ministry."
 At the time, ministers were expected to learn Latin and Greek.
 The colleges refused to admit students who had not studied those subjects.
 As a result, aspiring college students were generally channeled to Latin schools and grammar schools.

 The primary alternative to the Latin school was the academy, which offered Latin and Greek courses for college-bound students but also included topics practical for non-clerics who were not interested in college, like mathematics, English, and French.
-Academies were principally set up in the countryside to educate students from the surrounding era, in lieu of a public school.
+Academies were principally set up in the countryside to educate students from the surrounding area in lieu of a public school.
 In some cases, they were chartered and subsidized by the state, and acted as predecessors of county high schools.
-Academies, such as Phillips Andover and Phillips Exeter, largely displaced the old Latin schools.
+Academies such as Phillips Andover and Phillips Exeter largely displaced the old Latin schools.
 By the 1850s, only a few Latin schools remained, mainly in the larger cities.
 One surviving classical school was Boston Latin School (BLS), which eventually gave rise to Dixwell's.

 Starting around 1850, the rise of free, taxpayer-funded public high schools largely displaced the academies' role as vocational educators.
 This process picked up at the turn of the twentieth century.
 In 1889, 31.87% of American high school students went to private school.
 By 1912, public school enrollment rose fivefold.
 Although private school enrollment grew in absolute terms, its share of the industry shrank to 11.55%.